maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 If so, [caching](https://aws.amazon.com/caching/) the data could be a good option to increase availability and reduce load on the rest of the system.

-The system should eventually update and be correct and this type of system is known as eventually consistent.
+Though the data can be out of date, the system should eventually update and be correct and this type of system is known as _eventually consistent_.

 ### Events and Queues